dotnet/roslyn/docs/features/private-protected.md

 - Protected, which is selected by including a protected modifier in the member declaration.
 The intuitive meaning of protected is “access limited to the containing class or types derived from the containing class”.
 - Internal, which is selected by including an internal modifier in the member declaration.
 The intuitive meaning of internal is “access limited to this assembly”.
 - Protected internal, which is selected by including both a protected and an internal modifier in the member declaration.
 The intuitive meaning of protected internal is “accessible within this assembly as well as types derived from the containing class”.
-- **Private protected, which is selected by including both a private and an protected modifier in the member declaration.
+- **Private protected, which is selected by including both a private and a protected modifier in the member declaration.
 The intuitive meaning of private protected is “accessible within this assembly by types derived from the containing class”.**

 -----